NCTE Professional Dyads and Culturally Relevant Teaching (PDCRT) - National Council of Teachers of English

 Before deciding to apply, please carefully review the PDCRT Participation Requirements below.

-The PDCRT program, initiated by the Affirmative Action Committee of the Early Childhood Education Assembly (ECEA) of the National Council of Teachers of English (NCTE) was developed to create a space within NCTE to support early childhood Educators of Color and educators who teach Children of Color, children who are emerging bi/multilinguals, and children from low-income households in studying about culturally relevant pedagogies and generating, implementing, documenting, evaluating, assessing, and disseminating classroom practices and process reflections from work done in preK to fifth-grade classrooms.
+The PDCRT program, initiated by the Anti-Racist Committee of the Early Childhood Education Assembly (ECEA) of the National Council of Teachers of English (NCTE) was developed to create a space within NCTE to support early childhood Educators of Color and educators who teach Children of Color, children who are emerging bi/multilinguals, and children from low-income households in studying about culturally relevant pedagogies and generating, implementing, documenting, evaluating, assessing, and disseminating classroom practices and process reflections from work done in preK to fifth-grade classrooms.
 The program is guided by a definition of culturally relevant pedagogies as that which requires a commitment to:

 • Developing a critical consciousness that recognizes inequities and injustices; strengthening that consciousness in ourselves and others through our work with students, colleagues, administrators, families, and community members